shohei1029/genomea/README.md

 get_desc_from_microbiome_wiki.py : load genus name or species name from stdin, get "Description and significance" content from micriobio wiki, output plain text (without reference parenthesis) to stdout

+# Requirements
+Python 3 with Anaconda
+##### Package install with pip (if you don't have Anaconda environment)
+ pip install requests
+ pip install beautifulsoup4

+### other required packages
+biopython   for reannotate_gbk_mp.py
+ pip install biopython

 ## Memo